Gestational ageFetal age - gestational age; Gestation; Neonatal gestational age; Newborn gestational age

 Infants born before 37 weeks are considered premature.
 Infants born after 42 weeks are considered postmature.

-Gestational age can be determine before or after birth.
+Gestational age can be determined before or after birth.

-Before birth, your doctor will use ultrasound to measure the size of the baby'shead, abdomen, and thigh bone.
-This helps determine how well the baby is growing in the womb.
+- Before birth, your health care provider will use ultrasound to measure the size of the baby's head, abdomen, and thigh bone.
+This provides a view on how well the baby is growing in the womb.

-After birth, gestational age can be measured by looking at the baby'sweight, length, head circumference, vital signs, reflexes, muscle tone, posture, andcondition of the skin and hair.
+- After birth, gestational age can be measured by looking at the baby.Weight, length, head circumference, vital signs, reflexes, muscle tone, posture, and the condition of the skin and hair.

-Review Date: 11/7/2011
+Review Date: 11/19/2015

-Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine; David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.